MPTG94/WindAPI/README.md

-# Wind API
+# WindAPI

-A .NET based API for Active Directory services and remote command execution for the NEXT framework
+A Web API V2 .NET Based REST API for connecting to Active Directory and performing remote command execution on Windows Machines

-**Developed by 796\ Mor Paz**